message/iata/AT.md

-Published 19.05.2021
+Published 25.05.2021
-1. Until 6 June 2021, flights from Brazil, India and South Africa are suspended.
+1. Until 20 June 2021, flights from Brazil, India and South Africa are suspended.
 - This does not apply to humanitarian, medevac and repatriation flights.
+2. Effective 1 June 2021 and until 20 June 2021, flights from United Kingdom are suspended.
+- This does not apply to humanitarian, medevac and repatriation flights.
-2. Until 30 June 2021, passengers are not allowed to enter.
+3. Until 30 June 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland and persons living in the same household;
 - residents of Austria and persons living in the same household;